wPlachno/woodchipper-notes/README.md

-wcn -l -- Lists only the notes in the local file wcn -c -- Lists only the notes in the core file wcn -l [TEXT] -- Saves the text with a timestamp in the core file wcn -d [INDEX] -- Deletes the note with the given index, core or local wcn -d -c -- Deletes all notes in the core file wcn -d -l -- Deletes all notes in the local file
+wcn -l -- Lists only the notes in the local file wcn -c -- Lists only the notes in the core file wcn -l [TEXT] -- Saves the text with a timestamp in the core file wcn -m [INDEX] -- Moves the note at the index to the other file wcn -d [INDEX] -- Deletes the note with the given index, core or local wcn -d -c -- Deletes all notes in the core file wcn -d -l -- Deletes all notes in the local file